l3370x/nfl-stats/README.md

 nfl-stats
 =========

-game data statistics for nfl scores
+game data statistics for nfl scores since 1978 using python.
+Also included is a file with the same statistics from every NFL game in history made using google spreadsheets.

 Score: 0,7 - 7.926%
 Score: 4,7 - 7.200%